The Night Agent Season 2: Everything we know so far - Dexerto

 No, there’s no trailer for The Night Agent Season 2.

-It’s not even been renewed yet, never mind there being any footage, but we’ll update this space once it’s been shared online.
+While it’s been renewed, we’re likely a year away from there being any footage, but we’ll update this space once it’s been shared online.
 For now, you can watch the trailer for the first season below:

 The Night Agent Season 2 cast: Who would return?

-While The Night Agent has yet to be renewed for Season 2, there’s a few cast members we could expect to return:
+There’s a few cast members we could expect to return for The Night Agent Season 2:

 Subscribe to our newsletter for the latest updates on Esports, Gaming and more.